natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Choose "No score" to exclude this criteria from your assessment.

-3. **Intensity rating.** The intensity criterion is stressor-specific and the rank is relative to the other stressors within the study region.
+3. **Intensity rating.** The exposure of a habitat to a stressor depends not only on whether the habitat and stressor overlap in space and time, but also on the intensity of the stressor.
+The intensity criterion is stressor-specific.
 For example, the intensity of nutrient-loading stress associated with netpen salmon aquaculture is related to the number of salmon in the farm, and how much waste is released into the surrounding environment.
-Similarly, the intensity of destructive shellfish harvesting is related to the number of harvesters and the harvest practices.
+Alternatively, the intensity of destructive shellfish harvesting is related to the number of harvesters and the harvest practices.
+You can use this criteria to compare changes in the intensity of the same stressor between scenarios.
+For example, if numbers of salmon in a farm increases in a future scenario.
+You can also use this ranking to incorporate relative differences in intensity of different stressors within the study region.
+For example, different types of marine transportation may have different levels of intensity.
+Cruise ships may be more intense than water taxis because they release more pollutants than the taxis.

 We use the following categories to classify HIGH, MEDIUM and LOW intensity: